-That is not to say, that I was not concerned about our baby boy.
-But to be honest, I think, as a dad it is hard to “bond” with a foetus as we don’t have a direct connect like the mums do.
+That is not to say that I was not concerned about our baby boy.
+But to be honest, I think, as a dad, it is hard to “bond” with a foetus as we don’t have a direct connection as the mums do.

 But believe me, once the baby is actually here, things are a whole lot different.

 While my better half and I were busy digesting all the information that we had been reading in books and going over everything we had learnt in childbirth classes, my colleagues brought something up that we had not given much thought to until then: paternity leave.

 Paternity leave was something that had not even crossed my mind, but given that the people who brought the topic up were all dads, I was all ears right away.

 Fathers, non-birthing parents, and secondary guardians can take paternity leave to care for and develop relationships with their newborn or adopted child.
 Local employment laws frequently include provisions for paternity leave, also known as “paternal leave.”
 If an employee qualifies, the company must grant them paternity leave.

 Employers must continue to employ employees while they are on statutory paternity leave.
 Employees typically get some type of compensation or stipend while on leave; this is known as “job-protected leave.”

 Paternity Leave In Singapore